tytydraco/yessleep/out/I_once_gave_feedback_to_a_rival_writer_Twenty_years_later_I_paid_the_price.md

 Ever so carefully, he approached me with a pair of scissors.
 For a second he hesitated, as if considering jabbing me in the throat.
 Then he snipped free my left wrist and quickly backed away, tossing a stapled printout of the story at me from a safe distance.

 The story wasn’t long, maybe four thousand words.
-It had been over twenty years since I read the original, but the gist was still the same: Joel, a college senior, thinks of himself as a romantic idealist and tries to convince Susa, a high school sophomore to run off with him to Mexico, “where they can get married and live out their days on the beach, surrounded by an army of beautiful children.”
-The whole thing we pretty vomit-inducing.
+It had been over twenty years since I read the original, but the gist was still the same: Joel, a college senior, thinks of himself as a romantic idealist and tries to convince Susan, a high school sophomore to run off with him to Mexico, “where they can get married and live out their days on the beach, surrounded by an army of beautiful children.”
+The whole thing was pretty vomit-inducing.

 I tried not to show any reaction as I finished the last word.